-The department also provides an opportunity for top set Mathematicians to take the OCR Free Standing Mathematics Qualification (FSMQ) in Additional Mathematics.
-This course provides pupils with an introduction to the mathematics studied post-16, and is an ideal preparation for A Level Mathematics and Further Mathematics.
+The department also provides an opportunity for high performing Mathematicians in the top set to take AQA's Level 2 Certificate in Further Maths.
+It is ideal preparation for A Level Mathematics and Further Mathematics.
 It also requires much independent learning and determination.
 The course is covered within timetabled Maths lessons for top set Mathematicians.